0xbhvn/crash-exploratory-analysis/README.md

 ## Command Line Arguments

 - `--input`: Path to input CSV file with Game ID and Bust columns (default: games.csv)
+- `--multiplier_threshold`: Threshold for considering a multiplier as a hit (default: 10.0)
 - `--window`: Rolling window size for feature engineering (default: 50)
 - `--test_frac`: Fraction of data to use for testing (default: 0.2)
 - `--output_dir`: Directory to save outputs (default: ./output)